George Simons | December 01, 2022

 Other than these postage fees, there is no cost to file an Answer in Maine.

-You should respond to a debt collection case in Maine as soon as possible after you receive the initial court papers, Summons, and Complaint.
+You should respond to a debt collection case in Maine as soon as possible after you receive the initial court papers, known as the Summons and Complaint.
 To respond, you must file an Answer with the courts.
 Here are the steps you need to take to respond to the debt collection lawsuit.

 Your first step is to create the document in which you will formulate your answer.
 There is general information that has to be included on the Answer document in a specific format.
 This information can be pulled from the Summons and Complaint documents that you received.

 It must also be in the correct format.
-Use the sample Maine forms available, or let Solosuit do all of the work for you.
+To get the right format, you can use the sample Maine forms above, or let the Solosuit software do all of the work for you, including formatting, translating your case information into the proper legal language, and more.

 Each issue of the complaint is listed by paragraph on the Complaint you received to start the process.
 You will need to answer each of these issues by referencing their paragraph number and responding in one of three ways: